labodj/node-red-contrib-lsh-logic/README.md

 ## Key Features

-- **Dynamic Configuration**: Loads and validates a `longClickConfig.json` file from your Node-RED user directory and reloads it automatically on changes.
+- **Declarative System Configuration**: Define all your system's devices in a single, clear `system-config.json` file.
+The node automatically reloads it on changes.
 - **Centralized State Management**: Maintains an in-memory registry of all device states, health, and configurations, which can be exported to the context for easy debugging and dashboarding.
 - **Advanced Click Logic**: Implements "long-click" (smart toggle) and "super-long-click" (turn all off) actions across multiple devices.
 - **Reliable Network Protocol**: Uses a two-phase commit protocol for network-based button clicks to ensure commands are not lost, even on unreliable networks.
-- **Intelligent Watchdog**: Actively monitors device health with a multi-stage ping mechanism to prevent false positives and generates human-readable alerts for unresponsive devices.
+- **Intelligent Watchdog**: Actively monitors device health with a multi-stage ping mechanism.
+It uses a smart initial verification process to quickly and accurately detect offline devices at startup, preventing false alarms.
-- **Dynamic Topic Generation**: Can export the required MQTT topic lists to a context variable, enabling auto-configuration of `MQTT-in` nodes.
+- **Dynamic MQTT Topic Management**: Emits messages on a dedicated output to dynamically configure an `mqtt-in` node, automatically managing topic subscriptions and unsubscriptions as your configuration changes.

 ## Installation